Japanese researchers win Ig Nobel Prize for study on smartphone zombies

 Murakami concluded that mutual anticipation in which each pedestrian predicts the moves of others promote self-organization in crowds and enhance the efficiency of traffic flow.

-“I’m surprised, but I’m happy to receive the award,” Murakami told Jiji Press.
+“I’m surprised, but I’m happy to receive the award,” Murakami said.
 “I hope further research on this subject will contribute to pedestrian flow analysis to prevent congestion and accidents.”

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.